suresh-kumara-gist/basic_feeds/README.md

 # basic_feeds

-Total I took : 15 hour
+Total time I took : 15 hour

 Requirement is only with respect to node entity type and page node type to server as a json response.
 But I have generalized it i.e. For all Entity type and bundle type level.